How do you stay safe while you travel?

 I have to tell you that one is the door wedge alarm.
 There are several on the market, but the DSAL-2 door stop alarm is a good solution.
 This is a small but handy device you can use to know for sure whether someone is attempting entry through your door.

-Simply set it on the floor underneath the the door jamb.
+You simply set it on the floor underneath the the door jamb.
 The sloped edge of the device is actually a metal contact.
 When the door is pushed up against the metal, it causes the alarm to go off alerting you that someone is actually trying to open it.

 There are two switches – a three position sensitivity button on the side and an on/off switch on the back.

-They are pretty resilient, ours even survived a quick plunge in the bathtub but dried out and works just fine.
+These little things are pretty resilient, ours even survived a quick plunge in the bathtub but dried out and works just fine.
 Prices range from about seven dollars to north of $20 depending upon where you shop.